-Figure 5 shows the Pipeline Authority's estimated monthly shut-in volumes during the summer of 2020.
+Figure 5 shows the Pipeline Authority's estimated monthly shut-in volumes during the summer and fall of 2020.
 May 2020 represented the largest period of shut-in production with over 6,700 wells found to be severely curtailing production by a cumulative volume of almost 500,000 barrels per day.
-It is anticipated that by yearend 2020, most curtailed production will be back in service.
+By the fourth quarter of 2020, almost all curtailed production had been restored as industry pricing stabilized.
 More detailed presentations and videos analyzing production curtailments can be found on the Pipeline Authority's website.